 - Teach your cat to walk on a leash.

 - Bribe food-motivated cats with tasty treats to learn tricks; for instance, call “Fluffy come!” then turn on the can opener, and when the cat runs to you, reward with a treat

 - Offer puzzle toys that reward the cat’s interest by dispensing treats.
 This can mimic feline hunting behaviors and keep the cat entertained and mentally sharp.

 - Rather than offering one big bowl of food, try hiding saucers of small amounts all over the house.
-Provide them on different levels so the cat must hunt for the food.
+Provide them with different levels so the cat must hunt for the food.

 We can’t know how long our special kitties will be with us.
 Once they reach senior years, and the time grows short, their companionship becomes even more precious.
 Providing for your cats' mental health as well as physical well-being helps keep them connected with life—and us—for as long as possible during their golden years.